grafana/grafana/contribute/breaking-changes-guide.md

 - `@grafana/ui`
 - etc. ([View all available on npmjs.com](https://www.npmjs.com/org/grafana))

-**Any changes to these public packages that can either make dependent software to behave differently or make them not build are considered to be breaking.**
+Any change that causes dependent software to behave differently is considered to be breaking.

 ## What is Levitate?